HexDecimal/python-tcod-ecs/README.md

 >>> entity.components[Vector2]
 Vector2(x=0, y=0)

-# Queries can be made on all entities of a world with matching components.
+# Queries can be made on all entities of a world with matching components
 >>> for e in world.Q.all_of(components=[Vector2]):
 ...     e.components[Vector2].x += 10
 >>> entity.components[Vector2]
 Vector2(x=10, y=0)

 # You can match components and iterate over them at the same time.
-This can be combined with the above.
+This can be combined with the above
 >>> for pos, i in world.Q[Vector2, int]:
 ...     print((pos, i))
 (Vector2(x=10, y=0), 11)

-# You can include `Entity` to iterate over entities with their components.
+# You can include `Entity` to iterate over entities with their components
-# This always iterates over the entity itself instead of an Entity component.
+# This always iterates over the entity itself instead of an Entity component
 >>> for e, pos, i in world.Q[tcod.ecs.Entity, Vector2, int]:
 ...     print((e, pos, i))
 (<Entity...>, Vector2(x=10, y=0), 11)